-DIVORCE AND FAMILY LAW:
+DIVORCE & FAMILY LAW:

 Divorce falls under the family law category.
 But family law can consist of a lot of intertwined areas and functions including:

 - Child custody

 - Spousal support (alimony)

 - Personal protection orders (PPO’s)